nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/AddDeleteMemberState2.png" width="300" />

-**Note:** `AssignTaskCommand` checks if both the person and group with the specified name and groupname respectively exist in the app, that the person is a member of the group, and the person has the specified task under the group.
+**Note:** `DeleteTaskCommand` checks if both the person and group with the specified name and groupname respectively exist in the app, that the person is a member of the group, and the person has the specified task under the group.